Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 We wish to keep in mind that geometrically, transformation formulas are sometimes related to `correspondences' like isogenies or isomorphisms, however in general the underlying geometric objects are complicated.
-More abstractly, they describe `correspondences' between two hypergeometric motives.
-In this sense, the finite field analogues of the transformation formulas describe the relation between the Galois representations associated with the motives.
+More abstractly, {these transformation formulas} describe `correspondences' between two hypergeometric motives. {From this perspective,} finite field analogues of these transformation formulas describe relations between the Galois representations associated with the motives.
 The two examples above demonstrate that when the involved monodromy groups are arithmetic and hence have moduli interpretations, one may obtain $\F_q$ transformation formulas geometrically.
-The techniques used later in this section are mainly based on character sums.
-They are more technical, but they can handle general cases regardless of whether there are moduli interpretations.
+The techniques used later in this section are mainly based on character sums and they can handle general cases regardless of whether there exist moduli interpretations.